k8hayes/krhayes.com/content/project/Fieldwork/index.md

 I'm leading a project that starts to fill that gap.
 We've compiled a survey to collect generalized advice, strategies and resources, aimed particularly at supporting graduate students with the interpersonal and leadership skills required to complete fieldwork successfully.

-Our larger project website is linked here.
-Our survey, if you're interested, is here.
+Our project website is [here](https://gradfieldwork.com/).
+Our survey, if you're interested, is [here](https://docs.google.com/forms/d/e/1FAIpQLSfK_a9pzVJugJG6WBuc5BNwW1gxLOW6ENKdG2oAT0KSLgR8fw/viewform).